meganmckissack/useful-scripts/ffmpeg.md

-separate video into images - can adjust frames per second exctracted (example is to extract an image every 30 seconds and name frames sequentialy)
+separate video into images - can adjust frames per second extracted (example is to extract an image every 30 seconds and name frames sequentialy)

 ```